 If this loan is sold, your new lender may have a different policy.

-ng a security interest in 456 Somewhere Ave., Anytown, ST 12345
+Security Interest You are granting a security interest in 456 Somewhere Ave., Anytown, ST 12345

-You may lose this property if you do not make your payments or
+You may lose this property if you do not make your payments or satisfy other obligations for this loan.